-Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+Sexual intercourse with a person who is under the statutory age of consent.
 Statutory rape is prosecuted under each state's rape, carnal knowledge, and juvenile delinquency laws.
 Penalties depend on the ages of the defendant and victim, and the conduct that occurred, as described below.